“We called your number almost thirty minutes ago! We put your food to the side but it’s very cold. Here, take it!”

 “Today is the day!” her curly head said.

+“Yes, today is the day!”
+I replied.
+My steps were a bit quicker and my patience much extended.
+I knew what was coming was a gift.
 We did our morning chores, dove into crisp bacon and fluffy pancakes.
 Said goodbye to Daddy.
 Changed a diaper and wiped a messy face.
 Helped our little blonde boy get his new shoes on.
 Chased that little blonde boy down the street (his obedience or rather his recent disobedience I’ll save for another post!).
 Cleaned up another juice spill.

-I remember when Lilli was little and I would drop her off at my Mom’s, I often would spend my few "free" hours driving from spot to spot, unsure of what to do with myself.
-Unsure and without a plan.
+was little and I would drop her off at my Mom’s, I often would spend my few "free"

 Now, three kids later, our schedules are so busy and the grandparents are so commited that I’ve learned to become purposeful when the invitation comes my way to take our children.
 I've also learned to ask.